 *.
 If the corporate traders aren’t real, the work they do is even less so.
 Both Eric and Peter are trained engineers, and there’s something made throughout the movie about how talents should be used to do something of greater social utility than playing around with numbers on a screen.
 Peter might have built more bridges.
 Sam Rogers might have only dug ditches, but then “at least there’d be some holes in the ground to show for it.”
 Meanwhile, money has no reality at all.
 As Irons puts it, “It’s made up, pieces of paper with pictures on it.”
 It’s the virtual economy, being run by virtual people.
 The impact of what they do in the tower will have a real impact, but nobody in the tower will feel it.

 *.
 Good ol’ Sam Rogers does get to dig his hole at the end.
 I guess the main point being that death operates as a kind of ultimate reality in his make-believe world.
-And I love the way how the shoveling noises are kept on the soundtrack as the final credits roll.
+And I love how the shoveling noises are kept on the soundtrack as the final credits roll.
 The traders and CEOs aren’t building anything.
 They are the gravediggers of capitalism.